Health Issues of Women AbroadFotolia

 When moving abroad, women should be especially well prepared for health problems.

-Of course, you shouldn’t become timid but enjoy your expatriate experience instead of worrying about worst-case scenarios all the time.
-However, as some woman abroad may have learned the hard way, it is sometimes better to hope for the best but know how to face the worst.
+Of course, you shouldn’t become timid but enjoy your expat experience instead of worrying about worst-case scenarios all the time.
+However, as some women abroad may have learned the hard way, it is sometimes better to hope for the best, but still know how to cope with the worst.

 - Have I read their insurance policy carefully?

 - Do I need travel insurance or an evacuation / repatriation plan in addition to my health insurance?

 - Will I have access to a global 24/7 emergency hotline with staff that speaks my language?